lbeltran5/Phone_Project/README.md

 - ***Used LOGGER.info.severe.warning to prompt multiple statements***

 Requirements for task #7
 - Add 5 collections to the hierarchy.
 - ***Created a class PhoneCollections and used it to prompt the different child classes phone specs***
 - ***Map,List and Set collections used for Apple, LG, Sony***
 - Create custom implementation of LinkedList with generic and use it in your project.
 - ***Added the generic class collections.CustomLinkedList and use it to implement a LinkedList in the PhoneMenu class***

 Requirements for task #8
 - Move all projects to Maven.
 - Build jar file and deploy to the local repository.
 - Add and use 2 Plugins.
 - Run mvn for different phases from the Maven lifecycle.
 Check the result.

-Requirements task
+Requirements for task #9
 - Read text from the file and calculate the numbers of the unique words.
 - ***Created a text file phone_Information.txt***
 - Write the result to the file.